-How can the system help with COVID-19 issues?
+How can the system help with public health issues?

-While the COVID-19 pandemic is underway, schools face even greater challenges for entrance control and visitor management.
+When a public health challenge is underway, schools face even greater hurdles for entrance control and visitor management.
 Temperature scan requirements for visitors put reception staff on the front lines and require additional labor and potentially exposure to illnesses.

 One solution that reduces risks to staff while still maintaining temperature screening is using thermal scan technology.
 This can be handled by automated scanning equipment, so access can be denied to a visitor with an elevated temperature before they are ever allowed entry into the main building.

-An entrance control system should also serve as a log of who was in the building on a given day, making it a useful tool for COVID-19 contact tracing.
+An entrance control system should also serve as a log of who was in the building on a given day, making it a useful tool for contact tracing.
 If an outbreak occurs, staff can easily determine any visitors on site that day and alert them.

 How are security breaches handled?

 Even the best entrance control technology in the world wouldn’t be worth much if it was too difficult for staff to use, or if it didn’t provide strong training and support for security breaches or other incidents.
 A school entry control system should provide active threat monitoring and easy-to-follow protocols for emergency situations, so that school staff members can activate the system and perform their roles in sometimes frightening conditions.
 Additionally, the situation should be able to be monitored by offsite security team members, who can evaluate the threat and provide guidance to law enforcement or other responders to the type of emergency or threat.

 Of course, each school is different, and school administrators shouldn’t be expected to identify security problems and customize solutions all on their own.
 Schools should seek out security partners who have the expertise to consult on unique problems and offer practical, proven solutions, plus the support tools to help those solutions stay in place over time.

 If your school is in need of an affordable safety and security system that provides entrance control, security monitoring, training, and more, contact Veridocs for a discussion of how our technologies can help.